ailibrarycloud/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ AI Library provides AI assistants.
-You can use pre-built assistants or use your own.
+You can use pre-built assistants or build your own.
 🌈 Use AI Library's APIs to integrate AI into your own applications.
 Want to share it with the world?
 Give us a shoutout.
 👩‍💻 Find our API documentation on Postman.
 Get your API key from your AI Library account.
 🧙 Remember, please adhere to our Community Guidelines.